 5. Watch traffic after launch so you can move quickly to correct errors

 Chances are that even with all the precautions you’ve taken, it’s still possible to miss something small.
 Following the launch of your website redesign, you’ll want to pay very close attention to the traffic your site is getting and compare it to the traffic you were receiving before the redesign.

 It’s best to check your traffic daily in the first few weeks after you launch your redesign.
 If you see any sudden dips in traffic or steady decreases day after day that don’t seem to be reversing course, it’s likely there’s a technical problem somewhere.
 Keeping an eye on things this way means that you can react quickly and work to repair the damage.

 Redesign Your Website And Grow Your Organic Traffic

 Are you considering a website redesign?
-Check out our Inbound Website Redesign Guide to discover how to set goals for your redesign and follow a proven plan that will get you there successfully.
+Check out our Website Redesign Guide for Manufacturers to discover how to set goals for your redesign and follow a proven plan that will get you there successfully.